prappleizer/refsync/README.md

 ### Data Location

-By default, RefSync stores data in `~/.refsync/`.
+By default, RefSync stores data (e.g., your personal library) in `~/.refsync/`.
 You can change this:

 ```bash
 export REFSYNC_DATA_DIR=/path/to/your/data